dfelinto/blender-manual/manual/interface/controls/nodes/editing.rst

 Interactively
 -------------

 :kbd:`LMB`-click on a socket and drag.
-You will see a line coming out of it: This is called a *link*.
+You will see a line coming out of it: this is called a *link*.
 Keep dragging and connect the link to an input socket of another node, then release the :kbd:`LMB`.
 While multiple links can route out of an output socket, only a single link can be attached to an input socket.